Wednesday, November 6, 2024

 My dear friends of compassion,

 This is a hard morning.
 I too am in dismay, if not despair.
 The menacing clouds of war and vengeance that loomed so close last night now shadow our hopes and obscure the dawn.
 The storms we thought unthinkable have arrived, with forecasts of sharp and damaging hail, cutting wind-shears that spawn tornados of unraveling, retribution, and death.
-Some among us will become refugees.
+Some among us may become refugees.

 We trusted our neighbors and friends to discern truth from lies, and they did not.
 We clung to a faith that love and joy trump fear and division, and they did not.
 We thought the plain evidence of a world on fire would carry water where it’s needed, and it did not.
 We stood shoulder to shoulder doing work that is real, gave generously, and brought the best of ourselves to our labors, and it was not enough.